The 2026 CISO Mandate: Proactive, Passwordless, and Context-Aware Identity Assurance

 • Privilege elevation

-We believe this reflects a broader truth: authentication alone is insufficient if you cannot verify the human behind the identity claim.
+This reflects a broader truth: authentication alone is insufficient if you cannot verify the human behind the identity claim.

 HYPR has introduced the concept of context-based attestation as a practical extension of modern identity security - a model designed to validate not just credentials, but the legitimacy of the human and environment behind every access request.